-If you are preparing for the UPSC civil services exam next year, there would be one refrain that you would be tired of hearing – ‘Read the NCERT text books thoroughly.’
+If you are preparing for the UPSC civil services exam, there would be one refrain that you would be tired of hearing – ‘Read the NCERT textbooks thoroughly.’
 Truly, this statement can’t be said enough as far as the UPSC civil services are concerned.
-You can refer all the specialist books required for the UPSC exams, but make sure you read the NCERT text books ideally from class VI to XII first.
+You can refer to all the specialist books required for the UPSC exams, but make sure you read the NCERT textbooks ideally from class VI to XII first.
 This article gives you tips on how to study NCERT for UPSC exam.

 NCERT books are an important reference for UPSC civil services preparation.
 It is very important to read and revise NCERT books for IAS exam preparation.